jmcpeak/jquery-widget/README.md

 # jquery-widget

-Have you written a jQuery Widget?

-You don't have time to re-write it in angular?
+Have you written a jQuery Widget but you don't have time to re-write it in angular?

-But - wow - how much knowledge it takes to [i]properly[i] wire up your widget in agular?
+But - *wow* - how much knowledge it takes to *properly* wire up your widget in angular?

+How do I wrap it and use it angular?

+With this directive - it is all in the model.

-This Angular directive was written as a wrapper to host any Widget written to the specs of the [Widget Factory](http://api.jqueryui.com/jquery.widget/)
+This Angular directive was written as a wrapper to host **any** Widget written to the specs of the [Widget Factory](http://api.jqueryui.com/jquery.widget/)

 - [demo](http://jsfiddle.net/jmcpeak/scbu1w9f/)